Table Of Contents

 The research firm had some interesting findings:

-• Google Drive, Dropbox, OneDrive, and iCloud make the four most used personal cloud storage services.
+• Google Drive, Dropbox, OneDrive, and iCloud are the four most used personal cloud storage services.

-The research also found that younger individuals were more likely to use cloud storage for personal use rather than for work purposes.
+The research also found that younger individuals were more likely to use cloud storage for personal use rather than for work.

 Credit: IaaS market share growth 2020/2021